How to stop wasting money on employee training

 The result is training that’s either poorly delivered or irrelevant to your employees’ day-to-day work or both.
-“That can cost you both time and money,” says Nigel Robertson, a training specialist at BDC.
+“That can cost you both time and money,” says Nigel Robertson, Senior Advisor, Financing Products at BDC.

 Here are three do’s and three don’ts to get better training results.

 Before signing employees up for a class or workshop, decide why you’re doing it.
 “Employees often get sent off to workshops with no clear purpose,” Robertson says.
 “Training doesn’t work without a plan.”

 Set clear, measurable goals for the training that you can achieve within a specific timeframe.
 For example, you may decide that in two months you want your employee Bob to be able to make a sales presentation and close two out of 10 clients.
 Bob’s training should then be tailored to meet that goal.

 Businesses often make the mistake of relying mostly or exclusively on formal, classroom-style training.
 This ignores the fact that most learning happens on the job.

 Robertson calls it the 10-20-70 rule.
 He says employees typically learn 10% of what they need to know in a classroom.
 Another 20% is learned in semi-formal settings, such as mentoring, job shadowing and focused reading.

 The greatest part—70%—is learned from experience on the job.
 “Almost everybody stops thinking about training after the 10% is done,” Robertson says.